szczyglis-dev/py-gpt/docs/source/accessibility.rst

 - Read the last conversation entry
 - Read the whole conversation
 - Rename current context
-- Search for a string in the conversation
+- Search for a conversation
 - Clear the search results
 - Send the message to input
 - Append message to current input without sending it